 Released: August 1, 2017

-If you’ve heard of alpha-synuclein, it was likely in the context of Lewy bodies.
+If you’ve heard of A protein in the human brain that is associated with the development of Parkinson’s.
+It is the main component of Lewy bodies., it was likely in the context of Lewy bodies.
 Lewy bodies are abnormal clumps of alpha-synuclein that are found in the parts of the brain that control movement, thinking, and behavior, and they are related to the development of Parkinson’s.
 Lewy body dementia is a general term that includes both Parkinson’s disease dementia (when you have Parkinson’s and dementia develops later on) and dementia with Lewy bodies (when dementia comes on before or within one year of Parkinson’s motor symptoms).